ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/binningPlugin.rst

   Fields and extra data may be tuples with multiple elements which are unpacked and passed to the user-defined functors.
 Therefore, it is the responsibility of the user to ensure that their functors have an appropriate number of arguments to match the provided tuples.

-Domain Info
-"""""""""""
-Enables the user to find the location of the particle or field in the simulation domain.
-Contains

-For particle binning, the ``DomainInfo`` class contains:

-.. doxygenclass:: picongpu::plugins::binning::DomainInfoBase
-  :members:

-The global and local offsets can be understood by looking at the `PIConGPU domain definitions <https://github.com/ComputationalRadiationPhysics/picongpu/wiki/PIConGPU-domain-definitions>`_.

-For particle binning, the particle position is obtained at cell precision by default.
-To get sub-cell precision or SI units, use optional template parameters with ``getParticlePosition<DomainOrigin, PositionPrecision, PositionUnits>``.

-For field binning, the field ``DomainInfo`` additionally holds the localCellIndex in the supercell and has a method to ``getCellIndex<DomainOrigin, PositionUnits>`` to get the current cell index being binned relative to an origin (global, total, local).
-To get the exact position of the fields inside the cell, relative to the cell index, use the ``FieldPosition`` trait.

 Dimensionality and units
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Users can specify the units of their functor output using a 7 dimensional array.
 Each element of the array corresponds to an SI base unit, and the value stored in that index is the exponent of the unit.